JavaScript is required

 For example:

-- Viajamos a México el año pasado (We traveled to Mexico last year)
+• Viajamos a México el año pasado.

 Each of these actions happened at a specific time and ended.
 That's the key to understanding what tense is preterite: it deals with completed actions that have clear boundaries in time.

-Regular Verb Conjugations in the Preterite
+Regular verb conjugations in the preterite

 Let's start with the foundation: regular verbs.
 Spanish verbs come in three flavors based on their infinitive ending: -ar, -er, and -ir.
 Each group has its own set of endings for the preterite tense.